International principles for quality assurance and ENQA

 To build legitimacy for Swedish higher education, UKÄ has emphasised the importance of following international principles for quality assurance in our new quality assurance system.

-It is also important that the quality assurance processes of both HEIs and UKÄ builds on ESG as it effects UKÄ’s membership in the European Association for Quality Assurance in Higher Education (ENQA).
+It is important that the quality assurance processes of both HEIs and UKÄ build on ESG as this effects UKÄ’s membership in the European Association for Quality Assurance in Higher Education (ENQA).

 Membership in ENQA is thus evidence that national quality assurance of higher education complies with ESG.
 UKÄ is currently in the process of applying for membership in ENQA.